Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 Exactly as intended.
 They were there to clean up dark messes and *send messages.*

 None of which detracted from the HEAT, of course.
 Their mission was the same as ever: extreme all-ways performance in hazardous spaceborne environments.
 But like much of the military, the SOR and all its units had transitioned to a reserve status.
-Those still on-team rotated quarterly through a “more active” watch and training period, and spent the rest of the year living mostly normal lives.
+Those still on-team rotated quarterly through a "more active" watch and training period, and spent the rest of the year living mostly normal lives.
 Every other weekend they practiced maneuver and discipline.
 Training plans were updated.
 Health monitored.

 Then back to everyday life.